joeblew99/gu/docs/Getting Started.md

 It initializes a new Notifier and passes that to a the `DoView` function, these creates a view which can be dynamically updated to update its content as explained earlier.

+- The Resource Manager

 Once all resources have been created and contents organized as desired, then all that is left is to create a central Resource manager which handles all the registered resources.

 Only resources loaded through import calls or defined within the same package as the app handle will be managed.

 ```go